jmsoliva-tip/sysad2-2022/jmsoliva-tip/quiz21/README.md

 4. /etc/ansible/ansible.cfg

 ## How to create an ansible inventory
-...You can create your inventory file in one of many formats, depending on the inventory plugins you have.
+⋅⋅⋅You can create your inventory file in one of many formats, depending on the inventory plugins you have.
 The most common formats are INI and YAML.
 A basic INI /etc/ansible/hosts might look like this:
-...mail.example.com
+- mail.example.com
-...[webservers]
+- [webservers]
-...foo.example.com
+- foo.example.com
-...bar.example.com
+- bar.example.com

-...[dbservers]
+- [dbservers]
-...one.example.com
+- one.example.com
-...two.example.com
+- two.example.com
-...three.example.com
+- three.example.com

 ## How to create an Ad-hoc Ansible command with setup and shell module.
 1. $ ssh-agent bash